 Mortgage rates in Alberta

-A fixed rate mortgage gives you predictability in terms of how much your monthly mortgage payments will be.
-The rate you receive, on a fixed rate loan, is locked in for the duration of your mortgage term.
-Weather bank lending rates go up or down during your mortgage term, your interest rate on your mortgage will stay the same.
+A fixed-rate mortgage gives you predictability in terms of how much your monthly mortgage payments will be.
+The rate you receive on a fixed-rate loan is locked in for the duration of your mortgage term.
+Whether bank lending rates go up or down during your mortgage term, your interest rate on your mortgage will stay the same.

 In Alberta, the vast majority of mortgages are fixed rate.
-In the larger cities of Calgary and Edmonton, fixed rate mortgages makeup 79.4% and 81.8%, respectively, of all mortgages.
-Outside of the big cities, fixed rate mortgages make up 88.3% of all mortgages, which is the highest amongst all Canadian provinces.
-The high percentage of fixed rate mortgages amongst Alerbertan homeowners is consistent with wider financial conservativeness amongst Canadian prairie provinces.
+In the larger cities of Calgary and Edmonton, fixed-rate mortgages make up 79.4% and 81.8%, respectively, of all mortgages.
+Outside of the big cities, fixed-rate mortgages make up 88.3% of all mortgages, which is the highest amongst all Canadian provinces.
+The high percentage of fixed-rate mortgages amongst Albertan homeowners is consistent with wider financial conservativeness amongst Canadian prairie provinces.

 What's the difference between an open term and a closed term mortgage?

 Open term mortgages place no limits on prepayments.
-You are free to make extra payments towards your mortgage and/or pay it off completely whenever you want during the mortgage term.
+You are free to make extra payments towards your mortgage or pay it off completely whenever you want during the mortgage term.

 Land title transfer fee

 Unlike most other Canadian provinces, Alberta does not have a land transfer tax.
 Instead, the province charges a land title transfer fee.
-Alberta's land title transfer fee is considerably lower than the taxes levied, on the purchase of property, in other provinces.
+Alberta's land title transfer fee is considerably lower than the taxes levied on the purchase of property than in other provinces.